 Secondly, periodically check the suspension system for wear and tear.
 Inspect the fork seals, shock seals, and bushings for any damage or leaks.
 Adjust the sag and rebound settings to maintain optimal suspension performance.
 Finally, don’t forget to replace worn out brake pads and tires to ensure safe and smooth riding.
 By regularly maintaining your full suspension mountain bike, you can extend its lifespan and enhance your adventures on it.

-Related Post: How to Install a Mountain Bike Mud Guard for a Clean and Smooth Ride
+Related Post: How to Assemble a Mountain Bike: Tips and Tricks for a Smooth Ride

 Deciding Whether a Full Suspension Bike is Worth the Investment